 A definition of done is a list of tasks that need to be completed before you can consider a piece of work “done.”
 In the context of agile teams working in software internationalization, this list concerns the current sprint and may include such steps as:

 - Choosing an internationalization library

 - Deciding on what locale file format you’ll use (e.g., JSON, XLIFF)

-- Extracting strings from your codebase to a locale file to make it translatable
+- Extracting strings from your codebase to a localization file in your preferred format to make it translatable

 - Checking that there aren’t any concatenated strings or hard-coded values